azizulmaqsud/AWS_ETL_Lambda-S3-RedShift/README.md

 - Added in Repo here
 - Lambda Extracts that file and loads it into RedShift

-## Use Cloudwatch to do Vizualise momentarily
+## Use Cloudwatch to Vizualise momentarily

 # Thank You!